-The purpose of the environmental impact statement (EIS) is to identify for all phases of the Project the important beneficial and adverse environmental effects associated with the Project, to identify measures to mitigate against adverse effects, to determine the significance of residual environmental effects, and to consult with the public and respond to their concerns.
-The environmental effects and mitigations associated with the proposed Botwood and Area EVREC Green Energy Project (the Project) may also be subject to a comprehensive evaluation through the licensing and permitting processes and regulatory oversight of federal and provincial government departments / agencies and municipalities, should the Project be released from environmental assessment.
+The purpose of the environmental impact statement (EIS) is to identify for all phases of the Project (construction, operation and maintenance, decommissioning and rehabilitation) the important beneficial and adverse environmental effects associated with the Project, to identify measures to mitigate against adverse effects, to determine the significance of residual environmental effects, and to consult with the public and respond to their concerns.
+The environmental effects and mitigations associated with the proposed Burin Peninsula EverWind Green Fuels Project (the Project) may be subject to a comprehensive evaluation through the licensing and permitting processes and regulatory oversight of federal and provincial government departments / agencies and municipalities, should the Project be released from environmental assessment.
 Information provided in the EIS may be used to inform other regulatory processes.